 JAM on the Marsh 2015 9th – 19th July

 JAM on the Marsh is a multi-arts festival built around Kent’s magnificent Romney Marsh.
 In 2014, JAM on the Marsh brought a series of startling concerts & events to Romney Marsh, featuring music, art, photography, theatre & poetry.
 Close to 10,000 people experienced it, taking home wonderful memories & experiences.
 Click here for details.

 JAM commission 2015 will be by the wonderful Thea Musgrave.
 Voices of our Ancestors, a 30-minute piece for choir, brass quintet, organ and soloists will be premiered in London and Kent in July next year.
 Can’t wait!!

-JAM has enabled and performed over sixty new works since 2000, regularly working with world-class performers including the BBC Singers, Nicholas Cleobury, Stephen Layton, Onyx Brass and many others.
-Established Composers commissioned by JAM include: Judith Bingham, Phillip Cashian, Jonathan Dove, Adam Gorb, Gabriel Jackson, Steve Martland, John McCabe, Paul Mealor, Tarik O’Regan, Paul Patterson,Julian Phillips and many more.
-For 2014we have commissioned two major new pieces from Giles Swayne – for choir, brass & organ – and Judith Bingham – an oboe concerto.
+JAM has enabled and performed over sixty new works since 2000, regularly working with world-class performers.
+Composers commissioned by JAM include: Judith Bingham, Phillip Cashian, Jonathan Dove, Adam Gorb, Gabriel Jackson, Steve Martland, John McCabe, Paul Mealor, Tarik O’Regan, Paul Patterson,Julian Phillips, Giles Swayne and many more.
+For 2015 we have commissioned Thea Musgrave & Timothy Jackson.

 “… this sublime music…” ***** The Herald